-5 Backwards compatibility
+Backwards compatibility

 Gnuplot version 4.0 deprecated certain syntax used in earlier versions, but continued to recognize it.
-This is now under the control of a configuration option, and can be disabled as follows:
+This is now under the control of a configuration option, and can be enabled as follows:

+'''

-./configure --disable-backwards-compatibility
+./configure --enable-backwards-compatibility

+'''

-Notice: Deprecated syntax items may be disabled permanently in some future version of gnuplot.
+Notice: Deprecated syntax items may be removed entirely in some future version of gnuplot.